gmahfood/gmahfood/README.md

 - Solving LeetCode problems daily in C# — tracking every solution and optimising for runtime and memory efficiency
 - Starting a Data & AI Engineering program with General Assembly — covering Python for data science and AI, with a focus on applying Python to robotics scripting, simulation, and automation tooling
 - Studying embedded systems fundamentals — C/C++ for microcontrollers, RTOS concepts, memory management, and hardware protocols in preparation for a career transition into embedded software engineering
+- Designing and printing custom enclosures and hardware mounts for embedded projects using Fusion 360 and a Bambu Lab P2S

 ---